Ojai Music Festival: Background

-Founding The Music Festival
+Beginning the music festival

-The Ojai Music Festival itself was founded in 1947 by East Coast music aficionado John Leopold Jergens Bauer.
+The Ojai Music Festival was founded in 1947 by John Leopold Jergens Bauer, a music aficionado from the east coast.
 It was originally intended to be a "Salzburg Festival of the West" with eight weeks of music, opera, dance, and theater; but while those ambitious early plans were never realized, a more modest festival developed.
-Mark Swed of the Los Angeles Times described those early years:
+Mark Swed of the Los Angeles Times said:

 Ojai's allure made it easy to attract not only name soloists but the best Hollywood musicians for its ensembles.
 By 1949, The New York Times was running a composite sketch of participants in that year's festival, illustrating the Juilliard String Quartet rehearsing, the pianist Shura Cherkassky performing and Thor Johnson conducting.
 Ladies in capes and fancy hats paraded.
 Bohos in sandals sat under oak trees.

 Artistic directors

-In 1954, Lawrence Morton was appointed as the Festival Artistic Director.
-A man of broad musical tastes, Morton was a visionary whose constant curiosity and unwavering integrity shaped the Festival's future direction.
-Already heading up the famously progressive Monday Evening Concerts in Los Angeles, Morton and his influence were described by Mark Swed:
+In 1954, Lawrence Morton was appointed as the festival's artistic director.
+A man of broad musical tastes, Morton was a visionary whose constant curiosity and unwavering integrity shaped the festival's future direction.
+Morton was already heading up the famously progressive Monday Evening Concerts in Los Angeles.
+Mark Swed said: